tum-gis/raster2sensor/README.md

 - `--process-id TEXT`: The ID of the process to execute [required]
 - `--pygeoapi-url TEXT`: PyGeoAPI URL
 - `--config TEXT`: Path to configuration file (YAML or JSON) containing pygeoapi_url
-- `--input-file TEXT`: Input file path
-- `--output-file TEXT`: Output file path
+- `--inputs TEXT`: Dictionary of input parameters for the process
 - `--sync / --no-sync`: Execute synchronously [default: sync]
 - `--help`: Show this message and exit.